 10. You have a new cause

 Maybe you’ll feel more connected to the important research conducted by the March of Dimes or to smaller charities founded by NICU loss mamas like Carrie Meghie of the Jackson Chance Foundation or Stacey Skrysak of the Triple Heart Foundation.
 Maybe you’ll want to find some way to show your appreciation for the hospital and staff who cared for you and your baby.
-Whatever cause pulls on your heart, you likely now feel deeply invested in the wellbeing of preemie babies (and their families).
+Whatever cause pulls on your heart, you likely now feel deeply invested in the wellbeing of NICU babies (and their families).

 But to a mom in the NICU right now, I know these positives are far from your purview.
 It is so hard right now.
 I hope you can celebrate those small milestones that are inching your baby closer to home.

 And if you love a NICU mama right now, send her a supportive text, offer to watch her other kids, or bring her a bag of groceries.
-Hopefully, she’ll be calling you for advice on breastfeeding and newborn sleep in no time.
+Hopefully, she’ll be calling you to commiserate about breastfeeding and newborn sleep in no time.